3DRX/3DRX-blog/src/content/blog/webRTC/compile_webRTC.md

 ## System Requirements

-By the time when this article is written, the tooling around building WebRTC seems not working properly on Ubuntu 22.04, but is fine on Ubuntu 20.04.
+By the time when this article is written, the tooling around building WebRTC seems not working properly on Ubuntu 22.04, but is fine on Ubuntu 20.04 and Debian 12.

+Also, you need to install `pkg-config`.

 ## Normal Process (from Google's repo)